1egoman/biome/README.md

   - Make any changes to your environment with biome edit

 Create a new environment in a project that already uses Biome:
   - Run biome.
-You'll be prompted for all the configuration values that the Biomefile contains.
+You'll be prompted for all the configuration values that the Biomefile or .Biomefile contains.
   - Run biome use to try out your new environment.
 Leave the environment by running exit.
 ```